 The M2/M4 105mm Howitzer: Artillery in a Sherman Package

 The US 105mm M2/M4 howitzer was the biggest gun installed in the Sherman, the versions of the Sherman with this gun were developed to replace the M7 Priest, but never fully did so during WWII.
 They were used in the same role, or in limited direct support roles.
-These tanks did not have a stabilized gun or wet ammo racks, but did have the large hatch hull.
+These tanks did not have a stabilized gun or wet ammo racks but did have a large hatch hull.
 All 105 Sherman tanks, either M4 (105)s or M4A3 (105)s were produced exclusively by Chrysler.
 105 tanks carried 66 rounds of main gun ammo, in dry ammo racks.

 Sherman tanks equipped with the 105 often found themselves pooled with the others from the three companies of a battalion, with the two from the battalion HQ, so the Tank Battalion could have their own mini 105 battery on call.
-When working with their assigned company, they were often held in the back, and supported the gun tank platoons with indirect or direct fire.
-Use in direct fire support would be the rarest use for them, but it did take place.
+When working with their assigned company, they were often held in the back and supported the gun tank platoons with indirect or direct fire.

-The 17 pounder gun: 76.2mm of British High Velocity Boom Boom
+The 17 pounder gun: 76.2mm of British High-Velocity Boom Boom

-The 17 pounder was developed to replace the 6 pounder, it was clear the 57mm 6 pounder wasn’t going to be able to handle tanks with thicker armor, but it stayed surprisingly relevant late into the war.
-The 17 pounder started development in the final months of 1940 and was going into prototype testing in late 1941.
+The 17-pounder was developed to replace the 6-pounder, it was clear the 57mm 6-pounder wasn’t going to be able to handle tanks with thicker armor, but it stayed surprisingly relevant late into the war.
+The 17-pounder started development in the final months of 1940 and was going into prototype testing in late 1941.
 The first few AT guns were made by slapping the gun onto the 25 pounder carriage called the 17/25 pounder, and some were shipped to North Africa, to counter the supposed Tiger threat.
 The full production QF 17 pounder AT gun was available by the Italian Campaign.

 The main reason the gun was a better AT gun than the US M1A1 gun was the round had a lot more propellant behind the projectile and then the Brits came up with the super velocity discarding sabot round.
-This new round had very good penetration, but had some serious accuracy problems.
+This new round had very good penetration but had some serious accuracy problems.
 The accuracy problems with the SVDS ammo were not fully solved until after the war.
-The gun was intended for tank use, but the British Tanks meant for it had to many developmental problems, and were not going to be ready by Normandy landings, so the Sherman Firefly was born.
+The gun was intended for tank use, but the British Tanks meant for it had too many developmental problems, and were not going to be ready by Normandy landings, so the Sherman Firefly was born.
 See its own section for more info on these Shermans.

 M4A1 with 76 gun